tethyrplays/tethyrplays/campaign/2021-one-shot-shore-of-dreams.md

 **Next day.
 Taktak hungover with 1 level of exhaustion**

-**Visited port blacksmith; and apothecary run by elders**
+**Visited Yokotoro blacksmith; and apothecary run by elders**
  - Menial buys a +1 weapon from blacksmith (??correct details??)
- - Phlegethon buys healing potions (and detox brew for Taktak)
+ - Phlegethon buys healing potions; and detox brew for Taktak
  - Elders brew a concoction that detoxes Taktak and cures exhaustion

 **Returned to the tavern for a late-afternoon meal**